-The Corporate Social Responsibility Committee as on 31 March 2023 comprised three members namely, Mr. Jamshed Naval Cooper (Chairman of the Committee); Ms. Soek Peng Sim and Mr. Vimal Kumar Jain (w.e.f.
-10 June 2022).
-Consequent to his resignation, Mr. S.K.
-Tiwari ceased to be a member of CSR Committee w.e.f 09 June 2022.
+The Corporate Social Responsibility Committee as on 31 March 2024 comprised three members namely, Mr. Joydeep Mukherjee (Chairman of the Committee); Ms. Soek Peng Sim and Mr. Vimal Kumar Jain.

-During the financial year ended 31 March 2023, the Committee met twice on 20 May 2022 and 13 February 2023.
-Mr. Jamshed Naval Cooper and Ms. Soek Peng Sim attended both the meetings of the Committee.
-Mr. Sushil Kumar Tiwari attended the meeting on 20 May 2022 and Mr. Vimal Kumar Jain attended the meeting on 13 February 2023.
+During the financial year ended 31 March 2024, the Committee met twice on 29 May 2023 and 31 January 2024.
+Mr. Joydeep Mukherjee and Mr. Vimal Kumar Jain attended both the meetings of the Committee.
+Ms. Soek Peng Sim attended the meeting held on 29 May 2023.